Multiple Myeloma

 Your First Visit at the Cancer Centre

-Your first appointment at the Saskatoon Cancer Centre is an important step in discussing your diagnosis, stage (which means how much the cancer has advanced), and possible treatment options.
+Your First Appointment is an important step in discussing your diagnosis, stage (which means how much the cancer has advanced), and possible treatment options.
 Together, you'll work with your health-care team to determine the best next steps for you.

 If you have not completed a medication review or had a bone marrow biopsy prior to your appointment, these may be done at this time.
 Your health-care team will provide information to help you make an informed decision about your treatment plan.
 Treatment options depend on factors like your general health (for example, kidney function), age, lifestyle, the disease's nature (for example staging of myeloma), and complications or side effects of treatments.